iufer/race/README.md

 Installation
 ------------

-1. Edit system/race/config/config.php
+1. Edit system/race/config/config.php to wokr in your environment
-	-  Set base_url to your site root and configure the settings for your environment
 2. Create a new database and user with database and table permissions in MySQL
 3. Edit system/race/config/database.php
 4. Browse to http://yoursite.com/install